supreeti/MYCAPSTONE/README.md

 # 📖 [MYCAPSTONE] <a name="about-project"></a>

-**[MYCAPSTONE]** is a simple conference wedsite showing details for the upcoming conference in responsivemanner having mobile view and desktop view of my capstone using HTML and CSS flex and javascript...
+**[MYCAPSTONE]** is a simple conference website showing details for the upcoming conference in responsivemanner having mobile view and desktop view of my capstone using HTML and CSS flex and javascript...